 Anxiety disorders affect millions of people.
 The National Institute of Mental Health (NIMH) found that at least 19% of people have had an anxiety disorder in a given year, and over 30% will have one at some time in their lives.
 People with an anxiety disorder may seem to function well, but over half of the people with these disorders have moderate to severe symptoms.

-Anxiety collides with substance use disorder when people self-medicate for their anxiety with substances.
-People may not realize they have a treatable disorder and may think they just feel stressed all the time.
+People with an Anxiety Disorder may not realize they have a treatable disorder and may think they just feel stressed all the time.
 The use of substances may help take that feeling away temporarily.
-At Everlast Recovery Centers, we treat both anxiety and substance use disorder to give our clients the best chance to recover successfully.
+At Everlast Recovery Centers, we treat anxiety disorders with a variety of complementary therapies to give our clients the best chance to recover successfully.

 Anxiety can be defined as excessive worrying, fearfulness, avoidance, or obsessive thinking about something that may not justify that level of response.
 Some types of anxiety disorders focus on one or a few specific things, while others are more general.